The Flying MobulasWanna go see the Mobula jump?

 Such a beautiful site at happy hour on the Marina in SJD.

-got stuck.
-As expected, there is a music competition between the families.
+As expected, there are Latin music competitions between the families.
 Who can play their favorite song the loudest?

 Welcome to the national reserve for marine life

-you through the middle of the Baja Sur, past the Tropic of Capricorn (a small rest area with monument officially marks the spot) drive until the turn off for La Ribera appears.
-After going through town you'll have to backtrack the old dusty roadway to get to Cabo Pulmo, which takes about half an hour.
+The quicker of the two takes you through the middle of the Baja Sur, past the Tropic of Capricorn (a small rest area with monument officially marks the spot) and you drive until the turn off for La Ribera appears.
+After going through town, you'll have to backtrack the old dusty roadway to get to Cabo Pulmo, which takes about half an hour.

 Beware.
 There isn't much in Cabo Pulmo.
-A few dive shops, a handful of restaurants that open when they feel like it, a tiny Tienda that charges Gringos mucho dinero for snacks or beverages.
-You are better off stopping in La Ribera for supplies, or I highly recommend bringing your own food and drink from Los Cabos.
-Make sure you have enough Gasolina too.
+A few dive shops, a handful of restaurants that open when they feel like it, a tiny tienda that charges Gringos mucho dinero for snacks or beverages.
+You are better off stopping in La Ribera for supplies, I highly recommend bringing your own food and drink.
+Make sure you top up the Gasolina too.

-Cabo Pulmo is completely off grid and they desperately try to conserve electricity, and water, and nature.
+The community of Cabo Pulmo is completely off grid, and they desperately try to conserve electricity, and water, and nature.

 Playful wet dogs, I find they try to eat my camera .
 Don't know why.

-to conserve it, so that means no fans, no charging the iPhone, and all the freezer stuff was melted by the morning.
+But unbeknownst to me, the owners shut the electricity off at 10 pm to conserve the batteries, so that means no fans, no charging the iPhone, and all the freezer stuff was melted by the morning.